Jeffreyhung/UPitts_InformationSecurity-Privacy/README.md

 # UPitts_InformationSecurityAndPrivacy
-First Semester, Information Security and Privacy IS-2150/TEL2810: Information Security and Privacy, Fall 2017 Programming Project
+First Semester, Information Security and Privacy
-Deadline: Nov 30, 2017
+IS-2150/TEL2810: Information Security and Privacy, Fall 2017
-Note: This project can be done in groups of 2 members each.
+Programming Project
 1. Message Digest [15 Points]
 Write a program to demonstrate the use of hashing using MD5 and SHA scheme and the MessageDigest class.
 Your program should allow a user to enter a string; the program then hashes it and outputs the result.
 You will need to consult Java API documentation to learn how to use java classes.
 You can download and install the documentation yourself, or you can access them from this URL: http://java.sun.com/j2se/1.4.2/docs/api/index.html
 2. Crypto Techniques
 The objective of this exercise is to use Java features to write some security mechanisms that can be used in applications.
 You will be using the classes from Java Cryptographic Extension to implement them.